originalfoo/Style/README.md

 ## Comparison

-Using the API, you can do this:
+Using the API, you can do stuff like this:

 ```lua
 style.path = '__MyMod__/graphics'